work7z/LafTools/README.md

 The name of this project is inspired by 'Laffin' At Life', a classic country song from 1987 by Chet Atkins that also has a special place in the author's heart.

-Hopefully LafTools will make your daily tasks easier, reducing the need for overtime and helping you maintain a healthy work-life balance, let us just 'Laffin' At Life'!
+Hopefully LafTools will make your daily tasks easier, reducing the need for overtime and helping you maintain a healthy work-life balance, let us just laffin' at life!

 # 📑 Other Materials